-You can assign a code to each category of merchandise.
+Assign a code to each category of merchandise.
 Codes also can be used to refer to specific suppliers.
 Develop codes that are easy for you and your employees to understand and remember.
 To be effective, you must use these codes consistently.
-The following are commonly used codes and their categories:
+The following are commonly-used codes and their categories: